hashgraph/hedera-improvement-proposal/HIP/hip-12.md

 * https://github.com/arkworks-rs

 ## Copyright/license
-Apache License, Version 2.0 -- see [LICENSE](LICENSE) or (https://www.apache.org/licenses/LICENSE-2.0)
+This document is licensed under the Apache License, Version 2.0 -- see [LICENSE](../LICENSE) or (https://www.apache.org/licenses/LICENSE-2.0)